beep-projects/condocam.ai/README.md

    - For configuring motionEye, see [Configuration](https://github.com/ccrisan/motioneye/wiki/Configuration)
    - The cameras are preconfigured, but there are so many different camera models out there and you should adjust the default configuration to match your setup
    - If you selected to install RaspAP, check [RaspAP Basic Settings](https://docs.raspap.com/ap-basics/)

-10. send ```/setcommands``` to your bot, in order to update the bots commands in the telegram chat menu

 #### <a name="installation-on-windows"/>Installation on Windows
 1. Install Raspberry Pi OS following this [guide](https://www.raspberrypi.org/documentation/installation/installing-images/).